pauldambra/blog_source/_posts/2023-03-01-february-month-notes.md

 ![a diagram of the problem I was trying to solve](/images/2023/03/01/drawing.png)

-One of my favourite engineering aphorisms is from Kent Beck: "for each desired change, make the change easy (warning: this may be hard), then make the easy change" https://twitter.com/KentBeck/status/250733358307500032
+One of my favourite engineering aphorisms is from Kent Beck: ["for each desired change, make the change easy (warning: this may be hard), then make the easy change"](https://twitter.com/KentBeck/status/250733358307500032).

 This particular piece of work, I had three attempts at that had to be abandoned because of side-effects to the change.
 By the time I'd simplified it, it was a less than 1-day change.
-Here's an example of one of the pieces of simplication https://github.com/PostHog/posthog/pull/14348
+[Here's an example of one of the pieces of simplication https://github.com/PostHog/posthog/pull/14348](https://github.com/PostHog/posthog/pull/14348).